 sales-i: Neil, tell us who the ideal CRM user is?

 Neil S: The ideal CRM user can be anyone.
-Any salesperson, any telemarketer, any manager are all ideal candidates for a CRM system.
+Any salesperson, any telemarketer, any manager are all ideal candidates for CRM software.
 You don’t even really need to be particularly technology savvy, the past few years in the CRM world have really been a game changer.
 Systems have become easier to use and it is just as easy as using your phone.
 A CRM system will work for anyone, there is no limit or restriction of business type, industry, number of employees…as long as you have customer information, you will benefit from a CRM system.

 It is worth remembering that a CRM is not simply a sales tool.
 Or in fact, a marketing tool.
 It is a holistic business tool.
 The entire company will benefit from the customer visibility.
 Finance will know when to chase debt, operations will know when to arrange delivery, customer service will know what each customer has ordered and when – any issues can be resolved efficiently and everyone in the business will have access to the inside track for each customer.